mkibler7/Course-Prerequisite-Manager/README.md

 # Course Prerequisite Manager

 A C++ console application designed to help students and advisors manage university course planning.
 Built with a custom hash table, this tool loads course data from a CSV file, validates prerequisites, and presents a user-friendly menu to view and interact with course schedules.
-Final project for **CS 300 - Data Structures & Algorithms** at Southern New Hampshire University.

 ## Features